 - Water Quality, Quantity, and Security

-- Kearns, Faith (2012).
+- Kearns, F. (2012).
 "From science communication to relationship-building: Contemplative practice and community engagement in the environmental sciences."
 Journal of Environmental Studies and Sciences 2(3): 257-277.

 - Stephens, S.L.; Adams, M.A.; Handmer, J.; Kearns, F.R.; Leicester, B.; Leonard, J.; Moritz, M.A.
 (2009).
 "Urban-wildland fires: How California and other regions of the U.S. can learn from Australia."
 Environmental Research Letters: 014010.